AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Proposed Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm

-\item \textit{AT-MFCGA minimizes the number of negative transfers}: AT-MFCGA implicitly downplays the importance of individuals produced through the recombination process in these cases in which tasks are not complementary.
+\item \textit{AT-MFCGA minimizes the number of negative transfers}: AT-MFCGA implicitly downplays the importance of individuals produced as a result of the recombination process carried out in cases in which tasks are not complementary.
 However, a great amount of non-profitable crossover operations could still be performed, leading to a significant waste of computational resources.
-These computational resources should be used for enhancing the communication of synergistic tasks.
-As will be shown in Section \ref{sec:exp_rebuilding}, the \textit{Grid Rebuilding} mechanism contributes further to the reduction of the number of negative transfers, favoring the relationships between complementary tasks.
+These computational resources should be used to enhance the communication of synergistic tasks.
+As will be shown in Section \ref{sec:exp_rebuilding}, the \textit{Grid Rebuilding} mechanism further contributes to the reduction of the number of negative transfers, favoring the relationships between complementary tasks.

-\item \textit{Transfer-based explainability of inter-task synergies}: as pointed in the introduction, AT-MFCGA are adequate for explicitly quantifying the amount of synergistic communications among the different problems being faced.
-This characteristic offers to the researcher an explainability interface, not only for visually examining and understanding the interactions between tasks, but also to use it for enhancing the overall performance of the method with the construction of synergistic EM scenarios.
+\item \textit{Transfer-based explainability of inter-task synergies}: as pointed in the introduction, AT-MFCGA are adequate to explicitly quantify the amount of synergistic communications among the different problems being faced.
+This characteristic provides the researcher with an explainability interface, not only to be able to visually examine and understand the interactions between tasks, but also to help enhance the overall performance of the method with the construction of synergistic EM scenarios.
 This interesting feature is taken a step further by AT-MFCGA with the inclusion of the \textit{Grid Rebuilding} mechanism, whose output permits to visually inspect how individuals are reorganized within the grid according to the level of complementarity of their specialized tasks.
 A further discussion on this feature of AT-MFCGA is made in Section \ref{sec:exp_rebuilding}.

 \end{itemize}